RossPaterson/advent-of-code/2020/README.md

 This exercise involved bit manipulation, with a novel twist in the second part.
 The calculations are precisely specified, but take some care to implement.
-In the given input, the nondeterminism is limited, so a naive approach is effective.
+The given input has limited nondeterminism, so a naive approach is effective.

 The description specifies a fixed number of bits, but this could be relaxed by assuming leading zeros.